danleavitt0/codecamp-examples/definingFunctions/README.md

 nameOfFunction()
 ```

-To create a **function** that prints out 'Hello World' start by defining it
+To teach the program how to say 'Hello World', create a **function**
 ```
 function helloWorld () {